School for Studies in Art and Culture

 Prerequisite(s): B.A. or B.A.
 (Honours) in Art History or History and Theory of Architecture with third-year standing or higher and a CGPA of 9.00 or better in ARTH courses, and permission of the Discipline.

-Selected topics in art in Canada.
+Special topics in art in Canada may vary from year to year, and will be posted on the School for Studies in Art and Culture website.
 Students will be exposed to works in local and national collections in the National Capital region.

 Lectures or seminars three hours a week.